ziedbentahar/rag-on-media-content-with-bedrock-and-transcribe/README.md

 # RAG on media content with Bedrock Knowledge Bases and Amazon Transcribe

-Full code for this bog post:
+Full code for this bog post: test

 https://zied-ben-tahar.medium.com/using-rag-on-media-content-with-bedrock-knowledge-bases-and-amazon-transcribe-92abea166e68